 Women Who Soar

-The Chamber of Northwest Douglas County is honored to recognize Women Who Soar in the Denver Metro Community.
-This event is being hosted by the Women's Business Alliance (WBA) which is a program of The Chamber of Northwest Douglas County.
+The Northwest Douglas County Chamber & EDC is honored to recognize Women Who Soar in the Denver Metro Community.
+This event is being hosted by the Women's Business Alliance (WBA) which is a program of the Chamber & EDC.

 The women who were selected to be honored inspire us to be better leaders and are blazing the path for future generations.
 They have made a difference to us in our community and have positively impacted the lives of others.